Drug Enforcement Administration (DEA), Justice.

 DEA is proposing to revise an existing information collection by establishing a new form for the reporting of imports of the List I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.
 Specifically, DEA is creating new DEA Form 486A, “Import Declaration for Ephedrine, Pseudoephedrine, and Phenylpropanolamine”.
 This form permits the reporting of any information known to the United States importer regarding the foreign chain of distribution of the List I chemical(s).

 Specifically, DEA estimates that 30 respondents will import ephedrine, pseudoephedrine, and phenylpropanolamine annually.
 These persons will conduct 350 individual importations, necessitating the submission of 350 forms.
-Because of the additional information required on the DEA Form 486A, DEA estimates that this form will take 20 minutes to complete, as opposed to the DEA Form 486, which DEA estimates takes 15 minutes to complete.
+Because of the additional information required on the DEA Form 486A, DEA estimates that this form will take 20 minutes to Start Printed Page 16796complete, as opposed to the DEA Form 486, which DEA estimates takes 15 minutes to complete.
 DEA notes here that the completion of the DEA Form 486A will be in lieu of the currently-required completion of the DEA Form 486.
 Therefore, while the number of responses remains constant, the hour burden increases due to the greater time associated with the DEA Form 486A.
 The net increase for this collection is 13 hours annually.

 The Department of Justice, Drug Enforcement Administration, has submitted the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with review procedures of the Paperwork Reduction Act of 1995.
 The proposed information collection is published to obtain comments from the public and affected agencies.